Do essential oils work? Are they safe? What even is aromatherapy? We asked aromatherapist Adora Winquist all this and more.

 Ethos: Is there any redeeming quality in conventional fragrances?
 What about those like Le Labo that really target the naturally-minded consumer?

 AW: I recall walking past a Le Labo shop in London and thinking about what a beautiful aesthetic it had.
 There was a time when I loved conventional fragrance.
 I still like to layer my Coco Chanel with my favorite essential oils once in a while.
 I also notice a strong allergic response to many synthetic fragrances, and I am not alone.
 Ultimately, I feel we are being called back to nature.
 The natural world offers a wealth and range of holistic interventions that can enhance our well-being and create greater harmony in every aspect of our lives.

 Ethos: What is the one thing you wish more people knew about essential oils?

-Standard considerations- Keep out of reach of children and pets.
-Consult a trained practitioner before using with children under 3, if pregnant, or under the care of a physician for epilepsy.
+Standard considerations: Keep out of reach of children and pets.
+Consult a trained practitioner before using with children under age 3, if pregnant, or under the care of a physician for epilepsy.
 Do not use oils internally.
 Dilute with a carrier oil for use on the skin.
 Do your research.
 Check to see what oils may be skin irritants.
 Do not use citrus oils topically before sun exposure.
-In this form of plant medicine, less is, more often than not, best.
 Store your oils in a cool, dark area.

 Adora Winquist’s aromatherapy recipes